RediSearch/RediSearch/docs/docs/administration/overview.md

 ## Auto-completion

-Another important feature for Search and Query is its auto-complete engine.
+Another important feature for Redis Stack is its auto-complete engine.
 This allows users to create dictionaries of weighted terms, and then query them for completion suggestions to a given user prefix.
 Completions can have "payloads" - a user-provided piece of data that can be used for display.
 For example, completing the names of users, it is possible to add extra metadata about users to be displayed al

 For example, if a user starts to put the term “lcd tv” into a dictionary, sending the prefix “lc” will return the full term as a result.
 The dictionary is modeled as a compact trie (prefix tree) with weights, which is traversed to find the top suffixes of a prefix.

-Search and Query also allows for Fuzzy Suggestions, meaning you can get suggestions to prefixes even if the user makes a typo in their prefix.
+Redis Stack also allows for Fuzzy Suggestions, meaning you can get suggestions to prefixes even if the user makes a typo in their prefix.
 This is enabled using a Levenshtein Automaton, allowing efficient searching of the dictionary for all terms within a maximal Levenshtein Distance of a term or prefix.
 Then suggestions are weighted based on both their original score and their distance from the prefix typed by the user.

 However, searching for fuzzy prefixes (especially very short ones) will traverse an enormous number of suggestions.
 In fact, fuzzy suggestions for any single letter will traverse the entire dictionary, so we recommend using this feature carefully, in consideration of the performance penalty it incurs.

-Search and Query's auto-completer supports Unicode, allowing for fuzzy matches in non-latin languages as well.
+Redis Stack's auto-completer supports Unicode, allowing for fuzzy matches in non-latin languages as well.

 ## Search engine internals

 ### The Redis module API

-Search and Query utilizes the [Redis Module API](https://redis.io/topics/modules-intro) and is loaded into Redis as an extension module.
+RediSearch - the part of Redis Stack that provides the search and query features, utilizes the [Redis Module API](https://redis.io/topics/modules-intro) and is loaded into Redis as an extension module.

 Redis modules make possible to extend Redis functionality, implementing new Redis commands, data structures and capabilities with similar performance to native core Redis itself.
 Redis modules are dynamic libraries, that can be loaded into Redis at startup or using the MODULE LOAD command.
 Redis exports a C API, in the form of a single C header file called redismodule.h.

-This means that while the logic of Search and Query and its algorithms are mostly independent, and it could, in theory, be ported quite easily to run as a stand-alone server - it still "stands on the shoulders" of giants and takes advantage of Redis as a robust infrastructure for a database server.
+This means that while the logic of RediSearch and its algorithms are mostly independent, and it could, in theory, be ported quite easily to run as a stand-alone server - it still "stands on the shoulders" of giants and takes advantage of Redis as a robust infrastructure for a database server.
 Building on top of Redis means that by default the module operates:
   * A high performance network protocol server.
   * Robust replication.
   * Highly durable persistence as snapshots of transaction logs.